browserengineering/book/book/styles.md

 *Descendant Selectors*: When multiple selectors are separated with spaces, like `ul b`, that selects all `<b>` elements with a `<ul>` ancestor.
-Implement descendent selectors; scoring for descendent selectors works just like for comnbination selectors.
+Implement descendent selectors; scoring for descendent selectors works just like for combination selectors.
 Make sure that something like `section .warning` selects warnings inside sections, while `section.warning` selects warnings that *are* sections.